How to Stop Blaming Others Once and For All

 Why Do People Blame Others?
 Understanding the Root Causes

 Blaming others is a natural human instinct, often used to shield ourselves from discomfort.
-This "blame-game" provides temporary relief from emotional pain but only deepens negativity and misunderstanding.
+This "blame-game" provides temporary relief from emotional pain and it starts in the brain.
+When something feels threatening, whether it is criticism, conflict, or disappointment, your brain automatically flips on a protective mechanism.
+This blame response gives you a quick sense of safety, shielding you from discomfort, but it only provides temporary relief and keeps your relationships stuck in negativity and misunderstanding.

-A common psychological cause is self-serving bias—taking credit for our successes but pointing the fingers when we fail, protecting our ego in the process.
-Recognizing this pattern is crucial to breaking free from blame-shifting and learning how to stop blaming others once and for all.
+A common psychological pattern behind this is self-serving bias.
+We take credit for our successes but point fingers when things go wrong.
+It is your brain protecting your ego, trying to keep you safe from shame or vulnerability.
+Recognizing this pattern is key to breaking free from blame-shifting and learning how to stop blaming others for things that really deserve reflection and ownership.

 People who often blame are stuck in defensive patterns, by projecting their discomfort onto others.
 Instead of owning mistakes which are inevitable, they deflect, saying things like, “You’re always so critical of me.”
 This deflection is their way of avoiding their own discomfort, often driven by shame.